 Is Varox really free?

-Yes — the Free plan is substantial for real pilots.
-Pro is optional when you need integrations and advanced settings.
+Yes — Varox offers a limited free account for real planning pilots.
+Pro unlocks higher usage, integrations, exports, larger uploads, and advanced settings.
 Treat results as a draft until you reconcile them with your own rules and risk appetite.